 - If beef isn’t your thing, you can substitute ground turkey, ground chicken, ground pork, ground sausage, or ground lamb.

-Voilà: healthy and delicious low carb, sloppy joe stuffed peppers.
+Voilà: nutritious and delicious low carb, sloppy joe stuffed peppers.
 This is budget-friendly, classic comfort food for sure.

 More recipes with ground beef